 A. The aerosol can contains liquid Boron Nitride coating and propellants, which are gasses.
 When the aerosol sits, even for a few minutes, the liquid settles to the bottom of the can.
 Shaking the can for a minute or so re-suspends the coating so it can be propelled correctly from the can.

 Q. Why must the can be held upright when spraying?

 A. By “upright” we don’t mean “perpendicular.”
 There is leeway for normal tilting of the can.
 When the can is held at a sharp angle, the internal feed tube, which is attached to the spray head and extends to the bottom of the can, will come free from the Boron Nitride liquid and pump mostly propellant.
 This is particularly true when the can is almost empty.
 Hold the mold in a gloved hand or prop it up so the cavity you’re spraying faces the upright spray can.
 NEVER put your mold flat on a table or on the floor and spray down into it.

-A. MR-97 is a solvent-based coating.
+A. MR-97® is a solvent-based coating.
 When correctly used, it is very safe.
-Use in a well-ventilated area, keep it away from extreme heat and open flame, and use a dust mask while spraying.
+Be sure to read the Safety Precautions on the INFO page.
 See the Material Safety Data Sheet (MSDS) for full details.

 Q. How should I clean overspray on my hands or work surfaces?

-A. MR-97 leaves a flaky residue after firing that is removed by brushing out the mold.
-It’s important to get the loose flakes out so they can’t become trapped in the glass during your next firing.
-The brush needs to be firm enough to remove the loose particles but not so stiff it scratches your mold.
-MR-97 penetrates the surface of a clay mold and makes it really smooth and shiny, but the loose particles should be brushed out and the mold re-sprayed before the next firing.
+A. MR-97® leaves a powdery residue after firing that is removed by brushing out the mold.
+It’s important to get the loose powder out so it can’t become trapped in the glass during your next firing.
+The brush needs to be firm enough to remove the loose powder but not so stiff it scratches your mold.
+MR-97® penetrates the surface of a clay mold and makes it really smooth and shiny, but the loose powder should be brushed out and the mold re-sprayed before the next firing.